RigoHoward/groove-coaster-printable-shell/README.md

     <li>Assemble the Joy Button and the Joy Tube parts together routing the cables and twisting the recessed part into its lock position and then add a M3 screw to avoid unlocking.</li>
     <li>Solder each wire to the microswitchs or th 5 pin header (depending on what version you got) on each JLF like joystick.</li>
     <li>Solder the Center frame back momentary pushbuttons and the PLUS button LED to the corresponding pins in the Arduino Board (check the pinout section below)</li>
+    <li>Put the heated M3 inserts on all the holes for the supporting Plate tabs for every Frame part at the bottom.</li>
     <li>Assemble the Bottom Plates of each part of the frame using M3 screws and for each of the outer most sides use some rubber feet, confirm everything works before tightening up.</li>
   </ul>